d1466a85-90fb-4042-be95-40bd0d9b40fd.png?sfvrsn=8f0f5f55_1)

 Speakers

-From her decade of experience as a materials engineer to her law practice today, Elise has always been driven by analyzing and improving technologies.
-Elise’s professional experience ranges from working for major national brands to working with consumer startups and brand owners.
-She has crafted patents to protect consumer technologies such as moisture-wicking sports apparel and fingerprint-resistant electronic screens, as well as commercial products like downhill drilling tools for oil and gas companies and virtual whiteboards for enterprise and consumer use. -
+From her decade of experience as a materials engineer to her law practice today, Elise has always been driven by analyzing and improving technologies, and, in her current role, provides broad spectrum IP support.
+Elise’s professional experience ranges from working for large corporations to working with tech startups and smaller brand owners.
+She has crafted patents and negotiated agreements to protect innovation across industries including: medical devices, industrial equipment, telecommunications/software, and consumer electronics.

 Knobbe Martens | Partner